anabiz/demo-credit-wallet/README.md

 * `DB_NAME`

 ## Starting the containers
+There arec two services as defined in the docker-compose.yml file.
+* `db service, which is the mysql database`

-To start the containers, you can execute the following command from the project root directory:
+* `api-server, i.e the api server for demo credit wallet To start the containers, you can execute the following command from the project root directory: